DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 The coffin in the center of the room requires a DC of 12 to open.
 You spend the <span class="d20">d20</span> showing [15] to open it.

 A vampire rises from the coffin.
 She has an AC of 18, HP of 25, and deals 2d8 damage.
 You choose to exceed her highest damage, which is 16.
-You spend all of your remaining dice for a total of 18 Power; barely enough!
+You spend all of your remaining dice for a total of 18 Power; barely enough to exceed her damage!

 - You gain a <span class="d12">d12</span> after taking a sample of her blood.
 - You gain a <span class="d20">d20</span> for scanning the magical amulet she was wearing.
 - You gain two <span class="d4">d4</span>s after scanning a big golden box you found inside the coffin.
 - You gain a <span class="d10">d10</span> for completing the room.

-> For a longer, more detailed example, checkout the [Sepulchre playthrough](/david/2023/01/overpoweredsepulchre).
+> For a longer, more detailed example, read through the high scores below.

 You may choose to end your adventure at any time.
 Sometimes going further isn't worth the cost.
 Share your final Overpower score with others using the #OverpoweredSR hashtag and see if anyone can beat it!

 ## David's High Scores

 - Sepulchre of Seven by HexaGnome: **62 Overpower**.
 [Detailed Play Report](/david/2023/01/overpoweredsepulchre).
-- Wizard of Arms and Armor from the [Estate Adventure Collection](https://losing-games.itch.io/mausritter-the-estate-adventure-collection): **33 Overpower**. *I actually used the fantasy version Overloaded rules for this one.*
+- Wizard of Arms and Armor from the [Estate Adventure Collection](https://losing-games.itch.io/mausritter-the-estate-adventure-collection): **33 Overpower**. *I  used the Overloaded rules from the Deluxe edition.*
 - Planar Compass #1: **15 Overpower**.
 [Detailed Play Report](/david/2023/02/overpoweredplanar).

 > App built with the incredible [Dicier font](https://speakthesky.itch.io/typeface-dicier) by [Speak the Sky](https://speakthesky.com/) and uses the [CRT effect](http://aleclownes.com/2017/02/01/crt-display.html) from Alec Lownes.
 Cute robots from [Mounir Tohami](https://mounirtohami.itch.io/26-animated-pixelart-robots).
 Rules and Dice App protected [under CC-By](https://creativecommons.org/licenses/by/4.0/).
 You may reuse them with attribution.